 What is Owned Media?

 Owned media is any media or activity generated on communications channels that you control.
-Owned media is your media — it is synonymous with your brand and business, and it appears in places that your business owns and associates with.
 For example, your blog posts are owned media because your blog is part of your website (which you own).
 But so are the tweets on your business’s Twitter account, even though you don’t own Twitter.
 The ads you pay for on Facebook though, those are not owned media (by virtue of having paid for them, they enter the realm of paid media).
 You can see our Social Media Management services here.

 Why does this matter?
 Because people view media in particular ways depending on where it is generated — and more importantly, who generates it.
 This fine distinction is what ultimately determines how effective a certain type of media (owned, paid, or earned) is at driving brand success.